Donald Trump Serves Fast Food Feast Again For North Dakota State University Football Champs

 — theScore (@theScore) March 4, 2019

-A number of Clemson Tigers chose to skip their visit to the White house in January, however all 108 North Dakota State players that finished the season at the Division 1 FCS national title game, as well as coaches and two team members that transferred after Christmas, were reported by The Grand Forks Herald to have been in attendance of today’s trip.
+A number of Clemson Tigers chose to skip their visit to the White House in January.
+However, all 108 North Dakota State players that finished the season at the Division 1 FCS national title game, as well as coaches and two team members that transferred after Christmas, were reported by The Grand Forks Herald to have been in attendance of today’s trip.

 “This isn’t a political trip, this is a Bison trip and, personally I sold it as two things,” head coach Matt Entz explained to the publication.
 “It’s one more opportunity for the 2018 team to be together, but also in my mind the start of the 2019 season and the things we’re going to do together.”